How to get a Resale Certificate in Nebraska

-Before a business starts selling products or providing taxable services, they must first get a Nebraska Sales Tax ID Number (sometimes referred to as a Sales Tax Permit) from the Nebraska Department of Revenue.
+Before a business starts selling products or providing taxable services, it must first get a Nebraska Sales Tax ID Number (sometimes referred to as a Sales Tax Permit) from the Nebraska Department of Revenue.

 The Sales Tax ID Number and Resale Certificate are commonly thought of as the same thing, but they are actually two separate documents.
 The Sales Tax ID Number allows a business to sell and collect sales tax from taxable products and services in the state, while the Resale Certificate allows the retailer to make tax-exempt purchases for products they intend to resell.